 The most important thing to know about the amount of protein found in different flours is that the higher the protein content, the more gluten is produced, leading to a chewier texture.

-So the suitability of the flour you use will be wholly dependent on what recipe you are making and the desired end texture of the product.
+Because of this the suitability of the flour you use will be wholly dependent on what recipe you are making and the desired end texture of the product.

 Why is bread flour not suitable for cake?